 Try to locate a small neighborhood grocery or specialty shop nearby for added convenience.
 The prices may be a bit higher, but you’ll end up saving in the long run if you use more of what you purchase.

-Keep a plant-based grocery list nearby to help keep you on track.
-Paired with a meal planner and you’ll be able to shop smart.
+Keep a plant-based grocery list nearby to help you stay on track.
+Pair it with a meal planner, and you’ll be able to shop smart.

 2. Staying Organized